noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

     Filter (and store) `df_survey` for `Country` being `Austria`, `Germany` or `Switzerland`.
 }

 Now we are down to $4212$ entries.
 Have a look at the column `Gender`.
-Besides `Man` and `Woman` there are lot more categories, but unfortunately with very little sample sizes.
-Thus adding these to further visualizations would lead to misleading conclusions.
+Besides `Man` and `Woman` there are a lot more categories, but unfortunately with very little sample sizes.
+Thus, adding these to further visualizations would lead to misleading conclusions.
 It would require additional engineering to address these little sample sizes and therefore this is out of scope of this workshop.

 So instead, let us also add a filter in this column.